sumanthnimmakayala/Physical-design-with-OpenLANE-using-Sky130-PDK/README.md

 **Core :** The core is the area where macros and standard cells are situated, and where routing takes place.

-Foundry IPs and Macros: Inside the core, there are blocks called foundry IPs, which are built using intelligence and are manufactured using a foundry.
+**Foundry IPs and Macros :** Inside the core, there are blocks called foundry IPs, which are built using intelligence and are manufactured using a foundry.
 Macros, on the other hand, are pure digital logic blocks.

 **RISC-V Instruction Set Architecture (ISA) :** The RISC-V ISA is a language that enables communication between software and hardware.
 When we have a C program that needs to run on a computer with a specific layout, we follow a particular flow.
 The C program is first compiled into an assembly language program (RISC-V), and then converted into a binary format.
 This binary format is executed as a layout.
 To facilitate this execution, a hardware description language is used as an interface between the architecture and the layout.
 The architecture is implemented using Register Transfer Level (RTL), and the Place and Route (PnR) process generates the layout as an output.